ian-barnes/ian-barnes.github.io/_posts/2020-12-20-visualisation-of-periodic-surfaces.md

 \cos X + \cos Y + \cos Z = 0.
 $$

-This is just the lowest order terms in the expansion of the potentail for the CsCl crystal, which has two interlocking simple cubic lattices.
+This is just the lowest order terms in the expansion of the potential for the CsCl crystal, which has two interlocking simple cubic lattices.
 The resulting surface closely resembles the Schwarz P surface, the best-known of the periodic minimal surfaces.